-Today’s recipe, for example, was inspired by a jar of beet “hummus” procured last August from a small farmer (he wasn’t small, but his farm was) at the Half Moon Bay Farmer’s Market.
-It made a dynamite little canapé for a summer barbecue when spread on chilled cucumber slices then topped with a dot of fresh goat cheese.
-Light and flavorful, the hummus was an across-the-board hit with grown ups as well as kids (who seemed a little dazzled by its vibrant color).
+Today’s recipe for beet hummus, for example, was inspired by a farmer selling his own version at the Half Moon Bay Farmer’s Market.
+It made a dynamite little canapé for a summer barbecue when spread on cucumber slices and topped with fresh goat cheese.
+Light and flavorful, the hummus was an across-the-board hit with grown ups as well as kids (who seemed dazzled by its vibrant color).

 I’d forgotten about the beet hummus until a few weeks ago when I was asked to bring an appetizer for a potluck party.
 I decided to try my hand at mimicking what I’d bought from the farmer.
-This recipe, a combination of cooked beets, roasted almonds, a hint of garlic, and plenty of lemon juice, is a pretty close, and very tasty approximation.
+This recipe, a combination of beets, almonds, garlic, and lemon juice, is a pretty close, and very tasty approximation.
 Plus, it’s light enough so that it won’t spoil pre-dinner appetites.
 The colorful mixture can also double as a savory dip along with whole grain pita chips or as a spread for sandwiches.

 You begin by scrubbing and then boiling the beets in plenty of water until very tender.
 Once cooked and cool enough to handle, you can easily slip off the outside skins with your fingers.
 Watch as your fingers go pink under the touch of a beet with its bright, antioxidant-rich juices; be careful not to stain your clothing.

-If you want a short cut, the pre-cooked beets sold in vacuum sealed pouches in the produce section of some markets, including Trader Joe’s, aren’t a bad way to go.
+If you want a short cut, the pre-cooked beets sold in vacuum sealed pouches in the produce section of some markets aren’t a bad way to go.
 The size of the beets in those packages vary, so do your best to figure out the equivalent to three large beets.